 - Keeping an injured worker in the same job with a different company.

 Planning a return to work after an industrial injury can be tricky.
-A lawyer at Marcotte Law Firm can help you plan your ongoing strategy to ensure you are fully compensated for your partially disabling and not short-changed by the insurance company.
+Even though it’s difficult to plan, it’s always a better idea than trying to make up a plan as you go.
+A Workers Compensation lawyer at Marcotte Law Firm can help you plan your ongoing strategy to ensure you are fully compensated for your partially disabling and not short-changed by the insurance company.